-Since 2020, Lithuania has entered the TOP of the most friendly countries for cryptocurrency companies.
-The country has created the necessary legal environment for conducting crypto business.
-Such activities are clearly regulated and monitored to avoid the slightest sign of money laundering and terrorist financing.
-But it is quite possible to obtain permission and engage in the exchange of cryptocurrencies or services for servicing cryptocurrency wallets.
-If you are ready to conduct business transparently, but without missing out on benefits, welcome to Lithuania!
+From 2020, Lithuania became one of the TOP countries most friendly to cryptocurrency companies.
+The country has created the necessary legal environment for crypto-business.
+Such activities are clearly regulated and controlled to avoid the slightest sign of money laundering and terrorist financing.
+But a crypto license in Lithuania for cryptocurrency exchange or cryptocurrency wallet services is quite affordable.
+If you are ready to do business transparently, but without losing profits, this information is for you!

 Regulation of cryptocurrency activities in Lithuania

-How is crypto activity regulated in Lithuania?
+How is cryptocurrency regulated in Lithuania?